AlaDyn172/opskins-expresstrade-tutorial/README.md

 }
 ```

-Now we return to the file **index.php** to create the function of the "bot iventory" and we will also edit the base of the html code ...

-The main html code would look like this:
+Now return to `index.php` and replace with this:

 ```php
 <!DOCTYPE html>